Sumith-Chandra/Sumith-Chandra/README.md

 - 👋 Hi, I’m @Sumith-Chandra
-- 👀 I’m interested in Web Development and web 3.0
+- 👀 I’m interested in Web Development & Cloud.
-- 🌱 I’m currently learning Web development
+- 🌱 I’m currently learning Devops & Web development
 - 💞️ I’m looking to collaborate on frontend development
 - 📫 you can reachme at ksumithchandra2@gmail.com